YOUTH ADVISORY COUNCIL

 Bounce Back Event

-April 17th the YAC hosted Bounce Back, a teen-focused fundraiser at Lafayette Bounce Empire—a massive facility packed with inflatable bounce structures.
+April 17th the Youth Advisory Council (YAC) hosted Bounce Back, a teen-focused fundraiser at Lafayette Bounce Empire—a massive facility packed with inflatable bounce structures.
 In addition, local mental health providers connected with the teens through a fun competition.
 Healty connections were built all evening long.

 100% of the event’s profits will go toward grant making to local mental health nonprofits.
 Awardees will be introduced at the May 30th 2025 Heart of Broomfield Awards.